Making Sense: Cash Flow Analysis, Forecasting, and Management

 ✓ Bank line of credit –It can be advantageous to have a line of credit available to utilize during slow sales times, or when unexpected costs occur.
 It can also be used for growth initiatives.

-A business owner will be able to sleep better at night knowing that the business has a plan in place to have the right amount of cash at the right time to handle its expenses.
+Business owners can sleep better at night knowing that the business has a plan in place to have the right amount of cash at the right time to handle its expenses.
 The best way to gain this peace of mind is to develop and maintain an effective rolling 13-week cash flow forecast and to take action based on the results to manage and control the company’s cash flow position.